 Just as there is no uniform data destruction certificate, there is also no uniform data destruction process.
 Companies typically choose from one of three options, each providing different levels of security.

 Wipes or Erasure

 Wipes and data erasure processes vary, but fundamentally, they’re based on deleting and overwriting the memory drive.
 The gold standard is now the NIST method, but the DoD method is still effective.
-While modern data wiping techniques are effective, if not done properly, the data can still be recovered.
+While modern data-wiping techniques are effective, if not done properly, you can still recover the data.